nuclearsecrecy/bmfontconvert/README.md

 ## Notes

 The tool only supports XML as the `FNT` format.
 Phaser apparently can support JSON fonts but it isn't clear to me how they should be structured so I have just ignored that (there is some remnants of a function that tries to convert the data to JSON, but I have not tested it at all in Phaser, and so it is disabled).

+The tool definitely does not take full advantange of the Bitmap Text file format -- it just tries to get the job done.
+So each font is assumed to have a single page, using all channels, etc. If you want something more complicated, use [BMFont](https://www.angelcode.com/products/bmfont/).

+The tool is designed specifically for BitFontMaker2, and so shares its limitations (e.g., grid size of 16x16).
+In theory if you had a hacked version of BitFontMaker2 that could support larger grids, it you could tweak the settings and use other grid sizes.

+BitFontMaker2 does not provide a "space" character, but does provide a "letterspace" property if you explicitly set one.
+If you do not set one, the code will try to infer it from the size of certain letters.

+If you set a "monospace width" in either BitFontMaker2 or in the settings, it will override a number of other space settings so that it behaves like monospace does in BitFontMaker2.
+The tool ignores BitFontMaker2 settings relating to the base font, and the ascender/descender properties, which don't seem to do anything.